nya3jp/tast/docs/test_attributes.md

 ## Manually-added attributes

-The following attributes may be added to control how tests are run and how their results are interpreted:
+The following attributes may be added to control how tests are run and how their results are interpreted.

-*   `disabled` - Test is not run automatically in the lab.
+A test should have at least one or more `group:*` attribute or `disabled` attribute.
+Some additional attributes can be specified depending on `group:*` attributes.

+*   `group:mainline` - The default group for functional tests.
+Tests having this attribute are called *mainline* tests.
     *   `informational` - Test failures are ignored.
+Tests lacking this attribute are called *critical* tests.
+All informational mainline tests are supposed to be promoted to critical tests.
+Failures in critical tests justify rejecting or reverting the responsible change.
 *   `group:crosbolt` - Test failures are ignored and the test's performance data are uploaded to [crosbolt].
 When you add this attribute, you also need to add one of `crosbolt_perbuild`, `crosbolt_nightly` or `crosbolt_weekly`.

-Tests without `disabled` or any `group:`-prefixed attributes are called *mainline* tests.
-Mainline tests without the `informational` attribute are called *critical* tests.
-Failures in critical tests justify rejecting or reverting the responsible change.
+*   `disabled` - Test is not run automatically in the lab.

 ## Automatically-added attributes